ppetrovtv/pine_script_docs/source/Context_Switching_the_security_Function.rst

 The name of the symbol can be set using two variants: with a prefix that shows the exchange (or data provider) or without it.
 For example:
-“NYSE:IBM”, “BATS:IBM” or“IBM”.
+"NYSE:IBM", "BATS:IBM" or"IBM".
 In the case of using the name of a symbol without an exchange prefix, the exchange selected by default is BATS.
 Current symbol name is assigned to 'ticker' and 'tickerid' built-in variables.
 The variable 'ticker' contains the value of the